gutsh/django-cookie-consent/README.md

   {% block cookie_consent %}
     <link rel="stylesheet" href="{% static 'cookie_consent/css/index.css' %}">
     {% include 'cookie_consent/includes/consent.html' %}
-    <script type="module" src="/assets/js/toolkit/cookie_consent.js"></script>
+    <script defer src="{% static 'cookie_consent/js/main.js' %}"></script>
   {% endblock %}
   ```

   Don't forget to serve that script and css files!
-You can find them in distribution, css is in both source and compiled forms and is already fine (as long as you run `collectstatic` command), and javascript is available under `assets/js/tookit`.
+You can find them in distribution, css and js are in both source and compiled forms and is are fine (as long as you run `collectstatic` command).

 5. Start the development server and visit necessary pages.